telefonicaid/fiware-orion/doc/manuals/admin/database_model.md

 -   **lastSuccessCode**: HTTP code (200, 400, 404, 500, etc.) returned by receiving endpoint last
     time a successful notification was sent.
     Not present if the subscription has never provoked a successful notification.
--   **includePayload**: a boolean field that can be used to avoid payload in the outgoing notification.
-    If `includePayload` is set to `false` then no payload is included in the notification (and `payload` field, if used, is ignored).

 Example document: